Paediatric ophthalmology clinics

 These problems range from common disorders such as squint (when one eye is not aligned with the other) and lazy eye (when the vision in one eye is reduced because the eye has had a blurred image during childhood and the normal connections have not been made between eye and brain), to more severe conditions which can lead to lifelong poor vision, such as cataract, glaucoma, retinal detachment (particularly as a result of premature birth), and eye tumours.

-The Paediatric Consultant Ophthalmologists are Mr Evangelos Drimtzias, Mr Ashish Kumar, Mr Vernon Long and Mr Ian Simmons.
+The Paediatric Consultant Ophthalmologists are Mr Evangelos Drimtzias, Miss Davina Gogi, Mr Ashish Kumar and Mr Vernon Long.

 There is more information on the Orthoptic department on the Orthoptic department web pages

 Please be aware that, due to the backlog caused by the COVID-10 response, this means that our less urgent new and follow up patients will regrettably have a longer wait for an appointment than usual.